 Dry Cleaning are a band who actually managed to enhance their reputation even further during the lockdown years.
 They seemed on the cusp of big things just before the pandemic hit but some storming sets for KEXP and a magnificent album – New Long Leg – on 4AD produced by John Parrish only enhanced their reputation so they hit the ground running when live gigs resumed.

 It was great to see them headline in Norwich at the Arts Centre, fresh from a run of shows in the States, they also sold out the NAC.
-I detected that things did not yet feel quite entirely normal for everyone in the audience with some understandable nervousness but we are getting there and on the whole people had picked up where they left off, the music certainly helps.
+I detected that things did not yet feel quite entirely normal for everyone in the audience with some understandable nervousness at being out at gigs again after so long but we are getting there and on the whole people had picked up where they left off, the music certainly helps.